 The Reactivated Player

-The data shows that there is a significant difference in future value between players who reactivated by making a new deposit and those who reactivated by wagering a past balance or free bonus: players who reactivated by making a new deposit are more valuable and more likely to remain active for a longer period of time.
+The data shows that there is a significant difference in future value between players who reactivated by making a new deposit and those who reactivated by wagering a past balance or free bonus: players who reactivated by making a new deposit are more valuable and more likely to remain active for a longer period.

-Targeting customers intelligently, based on the way in which they reactivated, is the way to proceed with Reactivated players.
-For players who reactivated using an old balance or free bonus, the goal should be to encourage them to make a new deposit.
-Players who reactivated by making a new deposit—your more valuable Reactivated players—should receive special treatment to make them feel special and valued, and to encourage them to stick around for a while.
+Targeting customers intelligently, based on how they reactivated, is the way to proceed with Reactivated Players.
+For players who reactivated using an old balance or free bonus, the goal is to encourage them to make a new deposit.
+Players who reactivated by making a new deposit—your more valuable Reactivated Players—should receive special treatment, enabling them to stick around for a while.

-Bingo operators should tread lightly when communicating with Reactivated players.
-In fact, it is worthwhile treating Reactivated players very much like New players during their incubation stage.
-It is important to provide offers that are highly personalized to each player’s behaviors and preferences—something that is done more easily than with New players because of the more extensive historical activity data available for these Reactivated players.
+Bingo operators should tread lightly when communicating with Reactivated Players.
+In fact, it is worthwhile treating Reactivated Players very much like New Players during their incubation stage.
+It is important to provide highly personalized offers to each player’s behaviors and preferences—something that is done more easily with Reactivated Platers than with New Players because of the more extensive historical activity data available for the Reactivated ones.
 The goal, of course, is the same: to encourage the player to return to the Active lifecycle stage at the end of the incubation period.

-The online Bingo space is extremely competitive, requiring marketers to closely analyze player behavior and look for ways to increase engagement, loyalty and retention.
-Online Bingo operators need to communicate with their players intelligently by carefully segmenting players and then targeting each according to his or her particular affinities and preferences.
+The online Bingo space is extremely competitive, requiring marketers to closely analyze player behavior and look for ways to increase engagement, loyalty, and retention.
+Online Bingo operators need to communicate with their players intelligently by carefully segmenting players and then targeting each according to their particular affinities and preferences.